Carnegie Investment Counsel Blog

 • Establish a trust: You can determine how and when they receive the assets, outline specifications to receive those funds and designate certain protections.

-• Open a UTMA account: A Uniform Transfer to Minor Act account functions like a bank account, but the funds cannot be accessed by the child until they’re 18 or 21 years old.
+• Open a UTMA account: A Uniform Transfer to Minor Act account functions like a bank account, but the funds cannot be accessed by the child until they’re 18 or 21 years old, depending on the state.

 Need a Financial Advisor?